inspire-eu-validation/ets-repository/README.md

 # ets-repository

-Repository for Executable Test Suites of the INSPIRE validator using [ETF](https://github.com/interactive-instruments/etf-webapp) as the test framework software tool.
+Repository for Executable Test Suites of the INSPIRE validator (under development) using [ETF](https://github.com/interactive-instruments/etf-webapp) as the test framework software tool.

 ## Testing the executable test suites